MystenLabs/sui/doc/book/src/basics/move-toml.md

 # Move.toml

-Every Move package has a *package manifest* - it is placed in the root of the package.
-The manifest itself contains a number of sections, main of which are:
+Every Move package has a *package manifest* in the form of a `Move.toml` file - it is placed in the [root of the package](https://docs.sui.io/build/move/index.md#move-code-organization).
+The manifest itself contains a number of sections, primary of which are:

 - `[package]` - includes package metadata such as name and author
 - `[dependencies]` - specifies dependencies of the project